njuedominic/python-requests-practice/README.md

 ### Python Requests Library
-Requests is a python library for sending HTTP request. (https://requests.readthedocs.io/en/latest/) This projects follows simple steps to use the requests library to get a JSON data from a url and save it as a csv for downstream analysis.
+Requests is a python library for sending HTTP request. (https://requests.readthedocs.io/en/latest/) This projects follows simple steps to use the requests library to get a JSON data in any format from a url, convert it into a dataframe using pandas and save it as a csv for downstream analysis.

 ### The Data
-The data is airline data, consisting of flight logs simulated from Mockaroo (https://www.mockaroo.com/)
+The JSON data consists of flight logs simulated from Mockaroo (https://www.mockaroo.com/), and two dummy datasets from https://dummyjson.com/carts and https://dummyjson.com/products.
+The carts dataset has a nested structure which presents an interesting challenge.

+### Libraries
+* Pandas
+* Requests

 ### Steps for Data Conversion
 1. Clone the repository and download it to you local folder